 Chisholm Institute is Victoria’s premier public vocational education and training provider, prominently placed across Melbourne’s south east manufacturing heartland and residential growth corridors.

-Chisholm is structured so as to encourage innovative and responsive leadership from within, and across all levels.
-Teaching and administration areas are organised in centres under the responsibility of directors.
-Managers of departments meet regularly and report to their centre directors.
-Regular Chisholm Directors Group meetings ensure free and timely sharing of information and to monitor progress and developments.
+Chisholm has been structured to encourage innovative and responsive leadership from within and across all levels.
+Teaching and professional business areas are organised in business groups under the responsibility of directors.

 Executive Director Human, Health & Business Services

 Paul joined Chisholm in 2013 and was previously Head of School at Victoria University where a focus on student experience, innovation, improved operational efficiency, and execution led to significant growth.
 He has a strong interest in academic governance and performance improvement and has been an active Board Member on the University of Ballarat and Victoria University Academic Boards and the Regional Adult Council of Community and Further Education.
 Paul holds a Bachelor of Business (Monash), Master of Business Administration (Macquarie) and a Master of Education (Victoria).
 He also holds a Certificate IV in Training and Assessment (RMIT), a Diploma of Vocational Education and Teaching (Ballarat) and is an accredited DiSC Behavioural Assessment System trainer.

 AFAIM, M Ed Admin, M Prof St, Grad Dip Ed, BA, Dip Trg Dev